SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Related Works

-The purpose of model watermarking can be divided into two categories: one is to protect the copyright of the model, and the other is to verify whether the model has been modified.

-In supervised learning, many watermarking methods that protect model copyright are based on backdoor methods \cite{adi2018turning,zhong2020protecting}, while another type of method directly embeds the watermark into the latent space or feature space of the neural network (i.e., feature-based methods) \cite{uchida2017embedding,darvish2019deepsigns,chen2019deepmarks}.
-These methods gradually embed the watermark into low-probability regions in the activation maps of different layers.
+In supervised learning, protecting model copyright often involves employing watermarking methods, which typically fall into two categories.
+One approach relies on backdoor methods \cite{adi2018turning,zhong2020protecting}, while the other directly embeds the watermark into the latent or feature space of the neural network, known as feature-based methods \cite{uchida2017embedding,darvish2019deepsigns,chen2019deepmarks}.

 Detecting whether a protected model has been illegally modified during model release is usually achieved through fragile or reversible watermarks.
-"Fragile" means that if the protected model is slightly interfered with, the watermark will change \cite{zhu2021fragile,yin2022neural,lao2022deepauth}.
-"Reversible" means that the protected model can be returned to the original model using the correct key, while the modified model cannot \cite{guan2020reversible,botta2021neunac}.
+A ``fragile'' watermark implies that even slight interference with the protected model will result in a change in the watermark \cite{zhu2021fragile,yin2022neural,lao2022deepauth}.
+On the other hand, a ``reversible'' watermark indicates that the protected model can be restored to its original state using the correct key, while any modified version cannot \cite{guan2020reversible,botta2021neunac}.

-In self-supervised learning, there have been some works on protecting model copyright, which attempt to embed a watermark that can resist transformation attacks (such as fine-tuning, pruning, and overwriting watermarks) and can also be verified in the pirated model after stealing attacks.
-SSLGuard \cite{cong2022sslguard} simulates stealing attacks using shadow datasets and trains a decoder to distinguish protected models.
-Another method injects a backdoor trigger into the model so that it will generate specific outputs for the inputs when the trigger is present, and the verification process is essentially completed by activating the trigger.
-SSL-DI \cite{dziedzic2022dataset} does not modify the encoder and uses data density on the representation domain as the boundary, using the encoder's predicted train-test discrepancy as the test metric.
+Within the realm of SSL, there have been some works on protecting model copyright, which attempt to \textbf{inject} a watermark into the pre-trained encoder that can resist transformation attacks (such as fine-tuning, pruning, and overwriting watermarks) and stealing attacks.
+Noteworthy examples include SSLGuard \cite{cong2022sslguard}, which employs shadow datasets to simulate stealing attacks and trains a decoder to distinguish protected models.
+Additionally, SSL-DI \cite{dziedzic2022dataset} refrains from modifying the encoder and instead utilizes data density in the representation domain as a boundary, utilizing the encoder's predicted train-test discrepancy as the evaluation metric.
+However, the proposed \proposed~aims to \textbf{extract} the internal information of the encoder.

-However, the work of verifying whether an encoder has been modified is still lacking in SSL.
-Watermarking methods in supervised learning rely on detecting changes in classification boundaries, while SSL encoders trained on unlabeled data do not have clear decision boundaries.
-SSLGuard indirectly demonstrates the similarity of encoders by comparing the cosine similarity of output features, this solution faces the risk of information leakage and stealing attacks, while our proposed framework proves whether an encoder has been modified by restoring features to images.